 Losing a job naturally, takes a significant toll on you.
-It not only disturbs you mentally but also shows its effect on your health.
+Job loss grief not only disturbs you mentally but also shows its effect on your health.

 Nonetheless, it is a part of life.
 Even though you cannot do anything or much to change decisions made by the company but you can make an effort to overcome your grief cycle and trauma.

-The following mentioned are few stages of depression for a lost job
+The following mentioned are a few stages of depression for a lost job

 2. Immediate shock:

 The hardest moment to pull through is when your employers break the news to you.
 It is sad but sometimes it has to be done.
 They would expect you not to take it on a personal level but that cannot be helped either.

 You will feel as if someone has moved the floor from under your feet.
 And the worst feeling is that you do not have the power to bring things back to normal.

 You will be at a loss for words and nothing you say is going to make any changes.
 This moment right after they tell you that you are no longer employed is the time you get a bolt from the blue.